zenml-io/blog.zenml.io/_posts/2022-04-07-data-centric-mlops.md

 ### Painfully slow development cycles

 Getting a model into production can take [up to a year for many companies](https://algorithmia.com/state-of-ml).
 That means going through the above process only once can cost hundreds of thousands of dollars, let alone having to do it again and again.
-Teams need to automate most of the tedious stuff away if they are to have any sort of argument for a legitimate ROI for machine learning being applied in a business.
+Teams need to automate most of the tedious stuff away if they are to have any sort of argument for a legitimate return-on-investment for machine learning being applied in a business.

 ### Model, concepts, and data drifts